MDsave: History

 In March 2020, MDsave announced the appointment of Greg Born, a former global strategy leader for Amazon, as the new company president and COO.

+In September 2023, MDsave was acquired by Tendo for $150 million.

 Business model and services

 MDsave offers medical providers a way to package their services into a single bundled procedure online, and offers consumers paying out of pocket a way to comparison shop different providers.
 It is the world's first transactional healthcare marketplace.